-The inner lining is an extra layer of fabric which adds more weight to the jacket.
+The inner lining is an extra layer of fabric that adds more weight to the jacket.
 It helps to firmly tug down the jacket on your shoulders and makes for a smooth fall from top to bottom.
-The inner lining also absorbs sweat in some cases, is soft, warm and makes for comfortable wearing.
+The inner lining also absorbs sweat in some cases, is soft, warm, and makes for comfortable wearing.

 Many people don’t realize that they have the option to choose fabric for the inner lining, make it plain or quilted or remove the inner lining altogether, especially when buying custom-made jackets from high-end places.

-Type of fabric used in the inner lining and the qualities it offers will also have a bearing on the price of a jacket.
+The type of fabric used in the inner lining and the qualities it offers will also have a bearing on the price of a jacket.
 Bemberg lining is considered to be the best option for the inner lining.
-It is breathable, light and has a silky touch.
+It is breathable, light, and has a silky touch.

 Jackets without inner lining are light, breathable but expensive due to more interior finishing required and added complications in producing them.

 4- Stitching & Craftsmanship